lynnfaraday/aresmush.com/tutorials/manage/building.md

 Scenes have to take place *somewhere*.
 The Ares scene system lets you start scenes in temporary rooms, which can stand in for any location you can imagine.
 You can even start a scene purely on the Web Portal, with no room at all.
 But the majority of MUSH players still prefer to have a **grid** - a tangible set of **rooms** linked by **exits** for them to explore and play in.

-This article gives a general overview of the building concepts unique to Ares.
-For specific command syntax, see the "Building" help topic in-game.

 {% tip %}
 Despite the historical name, a Room doesn't have to represent a single room.
 It's more like a virtual 'chatroom' - a place where people gather for roleplay.
 {% endtip %}

 {% include toc.html %}

+## Building Commands

+This article gives a general overview of the building concepts unique to Ares.
+For specific command syntax, see `help building` in-game.

 ## Room Type